quang-do-se/spring-cert/02-aspect-oriented-programming-aop.md

 ## Which are the limitations of the two proxy-types?

 - Overview of `CGLIB Proxies`:
-  - Generate a new class that subclass the target class and wrap the target object at runtime.
+  - Generate a new class that subclasses the target class and wrap the target object at runtime.

 - Overview of `JDK Dynamic Proxies`:
-  - Implement the same interface as target class and wrap the target object at runtime.
+  - Generate a new class that implements the same interface as target class and wrap the target object at runtime.

 - Common limitations for both proxies:
   - Does not support self-invocations.
 Self-invocation is where one method of the object invokes another method on the same object.

 - Limitations of `CGLIB Proxies` are:
-  - Requires the class of the proxied object to be non-`final`.
+  - Requires the class of the proxied object to be **non-final**.
 Subclasses cannot be created from `final` classes.
-  - Requires methods in the proxied object to be non-final.
-Final methods cannot be overridden.
+  - Requires methods in the proxied object to be **non-final**. `Final` methods cannot be overridden.
   - CGLIB proxies intercept only `public` method calls! `protected` and `package` methods may be interceptable but not recommended.
     - https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#beans-factory-scopes-other-injection-proxies
     - https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#aop-pointcuts-designators